BeratDM/Prime-Number-With-Specific-Digits/README.md

 # Prime-Number-With-Specific-Digits

-Simple Python code for printing prime numbers with specific digit count and a desired starting digit.
+Simple Python code for finding prime numbers with specific digit count and a desired starting digit.